hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ### Running the tools

 ```
-echo "Starting QC for $base"
+echo "Starting QC for $samplename"

 # Run FastQC and move output to the appropriate folder
 fastqc -o $fastqc_out $fq